larytet-go/procfs/README.md

 # Update

-I had to fork the original github.com/jandre/procfs and add "maps" support Pull requests is pending
+I had to fork the original github.com/jandre/procfs and add "maps" and "fd" support Pull request is pending

 # Procfs